Endeavour Silver - Selling The News Today

 When it comes to mining and operations, investors in any of these producers need to be fully cognizant of the fact that mine disasters do happen quite frequently in the industry, as evident by the most recent troubles that have sprung up on entities such as Red Eagle Mining.
 No, I don't mean to compare apples to oranges here (which is what it may seem like I'm doing), but it's worth hammering home the point that when mines run into trouble (that later turn out to be more serious than anyone could have ever guessed), investors stand to lose a lot of money.

-In the Game of Rocks, caution is highly advised and although being a cynic/skeptic will never win you any friends, sometimes being proactive is the most prudent course of action one can take.
+In the Game of Rocks, caution is highly advised, and although being a cynic/skeptic will never win you any friends, sometimes being proactive is the most prudent course of action one can take.
 In other words, if you as an investor have a reason to be pessimistic, it might be better to bail out of a story sooner rather than later.

 AISC